bullockwp/dementiaviz/README.md

 ![](/img/world-prevalence.png)

 The reader can choose to read a story of either the world or a specific country.
-Then, the following visualisation Document will be Driven with appropiate Data powered by Data-Driven Documents (D3.js).
+Then, the following visualisation Document will be Driven with appropiate Data powered by Data-Driven Documents JavaScipt library (D3.js).

 The story is then based on the two statments mentioned earlier.
 In a scroller format, we will have a series of visualisations and a couple of sentences explaining each visulation on its side, similar to these examples, [1](http://vallandingham.me/scroll_demo/) and [2](https://www.bloomberg.com/graphics/2015-measles-outbreaks/).
 We are evaluating (advice appreciated) two libraries, [a library built specifically for d3.js scroller](https://github.com/vlandham/scroll_demo) and [a more popular general purpose one](http://imakewebthings.com/waypoints/).